Written by Angel Campa, Founder

 Office 365 IntegrationExport to Word, PDF, Excel, JSON as standalone filesNative integration across Word, Excel, Outlook, Teams, and SharePointCompetitor

-Confidence ScoringPer-field confidence blending OCR and AI signals with cross-field validationNo confidence scoringLextract
+Confidence ScoringPer-field confidence from cross-pass agreement and field-level validatorsNo confidence scoringLextract

 Red Flag Detection20 automated CRE-specific rules at 3 severity levelsNo lease-specific risk detectionLextract

-Scanned PDF SupportAWS Textract OCR with table, form, and layout extractionLimited - works best with native Word documents or text-layer PDFsLextract
+Scanned PDF SupportAI reads scanned PDFs natively as images, including tables, forms, and complex layoutsLimited - works best with native Word documents or text-layer PDFsLextract

 Multi-Pass Verification3-pass adversarial pipeline with hostile review and escalationSingle-pass summary with no self-verificationLextract